 - Correct asymmetries

-- Sculpt a sharper, better defined lower face profile
+- Sculpt a sharper, more defined lower face profile

-- Create a more sleek and elegant face shape
+- Create a more sleek and soft face shape

 What Is Mini V-Line Surgery?

-Mini V-line surgery may be applicable in some cases where only the front part of the jaw needs to be slimmed down to achieve harmony.
+Mini V-line surgery may be applicable in some cases where only the front part of the jaw needs to be slimmed down to achieve the patient’s goals.
 Full V-line surgery involves reshaping the chin and mandible to bring a more delicate look to the lower part of the face.
-Mini V-line surgery is suitable for someone who already has a small, smooth jawline and only needs to alter the chin to create a more balanced and feminine face shape.
+Mini V-line surgery is suitable for someone who already has a small, smooth jawline and only needs to alter the chin.
 This is less extensive and invasive than full V-line surgery, which helps to minimise downtime, discomfort and the risks associated with the surgery.